machingclee/machingclee.github.io/static/media/429-react-native-bottomsheet-trigger.a277b4a9.md

   <Button type="primary">Add Staff</Button>
 </CustsomModalTrigger>
 ```
-Let's vibe-code a counterpart for react-native in section [#implement].
+We will be vibe-coding a counterpart for react-native in section [#implement].

+Let's first go through some examples on how to use it:

 ##### Usage of `CustomBottomSheetTrigger`